VitalVoices helps students be better listeners

 Students learn to facilitate aspects of the curriculum, making it an empowering and safe place to exercise their voice.
 Every lesson includes options for diversifying content so all learners can engage and benefit.

-Who can use VitalVoices?
+How can we use VitalVoices?

-VitalVoices is designed for early adolescence (grades 4-8)
+VitalVoices is designed for early adolescence (grades 4-8).

-Schools and out-of-school providers can use VitalVoices...
+Schools and youth-serving organizations can use VitalVoices...

 -

-For all students in content classes
+For all students in a homeroom or advisory period

 -